Matt Cardle discography

-The discography of the English singer Matt Cardle consists of four studio albums, one live album, seventeen singles and eleven music videos.
+The discography of the English singer Matt Cardle consists of four studio albums, one live album, seventeen singles, one EP and eleven music videos.

 Cardle signed a joint deal with Syco and Columbia Records after winning the seventh series of The X Factor.
 His winner's single "When We Collide" topped the UK Singles Chart to become the 2010 Christmas number 1 and remained there for three consecutive weeks.
 In June 2012 the song reached the one million sale mark, making it the 123rd single to sell a million copies in the UK and the fourth by an X Factor contestant.
 In Ireland it is the fourth best selling single of all time.
 His debut album, Letters, was released in the UK on 17 October 2011.
 The album's first single, "Run For Your Life," written by Gary Barlow, peaked at number 6 on the UK Singles Chart.
 Letters debuted at number 2 on the UK Albums chart and spent 16 consecutive weeks in the top 40.
 Two further singles from the album were released, "Starlight" and "Amazing".